Aloofspade/JSON-PokeDex/README.md

 Dylan added a header and some information to the charizard page, ID, and Name.
-Dylan added the rest of the abilities and is working to put them in order Dylan worked on the types and failed for about an hour Abdi added a header and some information to the charmeleon page Abdi added all of the objects to the JS.
+Dylan added the rest of the abilities and is working to put them in order Dylan worked on the types and failed for about an hour Dylan added a picture to his card and helped everett because he was having problem Abdi added a header and some information to the charmeleon page Abdi added all of the objects to the JS.